Ukrainian and Western leaders laud US aid package while the Kremlin warns of 'further ruin'

 Her statement was echoed by German Chancellor Olaf Scholz, who called it “a strong signal in these times.”

-"We stand with the Ukrainians fighting for their free, democratic and independent country,” Scholz posted on X.
+Polish Prime Minister Donald Tusk thanked House Speaker Mike Johnson, while also noting the holdup in Congress.
+“Better late than too late.
+And I hope it is not too late for Ukraine,” he wrote on X.

-In Russia, Kremlin spokesman Dmitry Peskov called the approval of aid to Ukraine “expected and predictable.”
+In Russia, Kremlin spokesman Dmitry Peskov on Saturday called the approval of aid to Ukraine “expected and predictable.”

 The decision “will make the United States of America richer, further ruin Ukraine and result in the deaths of even more Ukrainians, the fault of the Kyiv regime,” Peskov was quoted as saying by Russian news agency Ria Novosti.